It’s possible to get your email inbox to zero every day, even if you get 100 emails a day.

 Setting Up Your Email Workspace

-If you use Microsoft Outlook, you should actually first create a folder called “Working,” and then make “Answer,” “Hold,” and “Read” as sub-folders.
+If you use Microsoft Outlook, first create a folder called “Working,” and then make “Answer,” “Hold,” and “Read” as sub-folders.
 This keeps them all together.
 In Mac Mail, you create each of these as a new mailbox and they will show up underneath the “On My Mac” heading.
 In Gmail, I’d use labels.

 That’s it.
 Your email workspace is ready to go.